 After my teaching assistant contract was over back before Tom and I were married, I was looking for ways to legally stay in France and work.
 Everywhere I looked, people went on and on about how hard it is for Americans to find jobs in Europe.
 I’d read about how jobs in France for foreigners are hard to come by and how it’ll never work because companies don’t sponsor visas for Americans very often unless you have a very specific skill set.
 You see people telling others that in forums all the time and it’s discouraging.

 The truth is that I had no idea how to find a job in France of any kind, let alone jobs in France for English speakers, but did it deter me from trying?
 Nope.
-I worked my butt off trying to find something and was offered a position in Paris, as someone who was not fluent in French.
+I worked my butt off trying to find something and was offered a position in Paris, as someone who was not fluent in French at the time.
 The company was even going to sponsor my visa (wasn’t married yet so I didn’t have the legal right to work without a sponsor at the time).

 I got a bit lucky after putting in the hard work, but the point I’m trying to make is that we have to put in the work first and persevere.
 So often we get shut down.
 It’s a part of life.
 Others tell us our ideas won’t work or we flat out get rejected.
 It’s happened to me and it’ll happen to you.
 Support can be hard to come by.